zulays/myAlpaca/README.md

 > The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
+_The **myAlpaca** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Phasellus dapibus fermentum risus vitae bibendum.
 Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
 In quis fringilla velit, ac maximus quam.
 Etiam eget placerat neque.
 Aenean faucibus sem non nisi lobortis ullamcorper._

 <br>

 ### Goals

-- _Lorem ipsum, dolor sit amet,_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
-- _etc._
+- _Give students who are studying abroad an easy way to maneuver their new environment._
+- _Allow users to register for an account and create profiles that include  the  parameters of their choice_
+- _Give resources to learn more about the local culture and events_
+- _Provide currency exchange rates and local weather._

 <br>